 - If a wage employee normally works 20 hours per week, the maximum amount of paid leave should be 20 hours per week.

 - Up to 80 hours of Public Health Emergency Leave is currently available to all state employees, including university and academic professionals, classified staff, faculty, adjunct faculty, wage, graduate research assistants and hourly student workers (wage) provided they are actively employed at the time the leave is needed.
-Student workers have already been provided with leave beyond the two (2) weeks provided for in this policy.

 - PHEL is prorated based on the number of hours employees are normally scheduled to work.
 The maximum paid leave may not exceed the maximum number of hours an employee would normally work each week.